A look at the journey we all take towards financial independence. It is simple and definitely doable, but not easy-

 Debt limits your choices and holds you back.
 No wonder there is an increasing number of folks in today’s debt-filled world who strive to be living fully debt free.
 It is a great feeling indeed to be debt free and having full freedom that you will never want to get back into debt.

-Whether you are in debt or heading towards financial independence, consider engaging a Personal Finances Advisor who can help you simplify and speed up your journey while avoiding mistakes.
+Whether you are in debt or heading towards financial independence, consider engaging a Financial Planner who can help you simplify and speed up your journey while avoiding mistakes.

 Stage 4: Financial Security

 This is the stage when 100% of your “needs” (living expenses) can be covered from your investment income.
 Once you hit this stage, you will quickly be heading towards the next stage of financial independence.
 It takes quite a while for most Malaysians to achieve financial security, especially when the price of almost everything seems to keep going up yet our income seems stagnant in comparison.

 If you are serious about financial security, you can no longer just save and hope for the best like how the older generation did in the yesteryears.
 Instead, make the decision to take active action to increase investment income while keeping expenses stable or reduced.

 Financial freedom is when you’re at a financially stable stage.
 You feel truly blessed that you don’t lack anything you need.